venturemark/apischema/README.md

 Filter operators we support are defined as follows.

-- `and` expresses that all properties must match within requested data objects
 - `any` expresses that any property can match within requested data objects
 - `bet` expresses that only properties within the given range must match within requested data objects